Nebo15/alpine-postgre/README.md

 ## Requirements
 1. The pglogical extension must be installed on both provider and subscriber.
 You must CREATE EXTENSION pglogical on both.
 2. Tables on the provider and subscriber must have the same names and be in the same schema.
 3. Tables on the provider and subscriber must have the same columns, with the same data types in each column.
-CHECKconstraints, NOT NULL constraints, etc must be the same or weaker (more permissive) on the subscriber than the provider.
+CHECK constraints, NOT NULL constraints, etc must be the same or weaker (more permissive) on the subscriber than the provider.

-## How to Configure providers databases?
 #### There are 4 provider databases:
-- PRM
+- `PRM`
-- MPI
+- `MPI`
-- OPS
+- `OPS`
-- UADDRESSES
+- `UADDRESSES`
 #### Subscriber database:
-- REPORT
+- `REPORT`
+## How to Configure providers databases?
 #### 1. To configure PRM provider database -  execute the following sql scripts:
  - Drop node if necessary:
 ```